kevlar-kt/kevlar/docs/index.md

 ## Flexibility
 Kevlar does not automatically detect a "standard" unsafe environment and give a 0/1 answer.
-The kind of environment that is acceptable for your app to run in can be configured in each package.
+The kind of environment that is acceptable for your app to run in can be configured in each package individually.

 You may be indifferent to some things (e.g. root detection) and very sensitive about others (e.g. app tampering & piracy).
 You can customize the set of checks the library executes in each package.
 Once you define your constraints, kevlar modules will act accordingly.

 ## Design
 Each kevlar package contains custom implementations for what it has to look for, but they all share the same overall structure to make it easy to work with.